Upload your Map to WorkAdventure

 - you can use a CI/CD pipeline (like "GitHub Actions") to automatically upload your map to the WorkAdventure server when you push changes to the repository.

-The map starter kit comes with a GitHub Actions workflow that is designed to upload your map to the WorkAdventure server when you push your changes to the master
+The map starter kit comes with a GitHub Actions workflow that is designed to upload your map to the WorkAdventure server when you push your changes to the master branch of your repository.
+It also means you can now have a private repository instead of a public one, because we won't use GitHub Pages anymore (GitHub free hosting).

 Git is a powerful tool, but it can be complex to use and is very targeted at developers.
 If you are not familiar with Git, you should probably start with the "command line" solution explained in the previous chapter.

-Configuring you project for CI/CD
+Configuring your project for CI/CD

 If you used the command line solution explained in the previous chapter, you will notice that the upload command generates 2 files:

-that contains the URL of the Map storage.env.secret
+.envthat contains the URL of the Map storage.env.secretthat contains the API Key

-file can be commited to your Git repository.
-However, the .env.secret
+The .env file can be commited to your Git repository.
+However, the .env.secret file should never be commited.

 Indeed, it contains your map storage API Key, and if someone gets access to it, they could upload files to your map storage!